omniosorg/omniosorg.github.io/_docs/info/migrate_rpool.md

 Before detaching the old disk(s) from the rpool we make a reboot to ensure everything was successful. **Remember to change the first boot device in the BIOS to use the new disk (or one of the new disk(s)).**

 When rebooting you might see a warning from 'devid register' that device ids has changed in case you need to reorder the disks in the BIOS to be able to change boot device.
-This is just a warning which will be fixed by creating a new boot_archive either manually or automatically by OmniOSce when you reboot or power down your system.
+This is just a warning which will be fixed by creating a new boot_archive either manually or automatically by OmniOS when you reboot or power down your system.

 ## Detach old disk(s) from the rpool